VedankPande/reddit-sentiment-aws-pipeline/README.md

 - Serverless architecture
 - Store and visualize sentiment for submissions

+## Setup Instructions

 ## Important for AWS functionality
  - The Python runtime version on your AWS Lambda must be the same as the one used when installing libraries for the lambda layer.
 If you use the layer provided in `src/lambda_layer`, set the lambda runtime version to `3.9`
  - When running `nltk` on your lambda, you might face the following error:
  `Unable to import module 'lambda_function': No module named 'regex._regex'`.
 This usually happens if you're developing locally on Windows.
 To fix, download the regex library wheel into your lambda layer directory with the command:

         pip install --platform manylinux2014_x86_64 --target=. --implementation cp --python-version 3.9 --only-binary=:all: --upgrade regex
-    Note: You need to cd into the layer directory first (or put the full path to your lambda as the `target`)
+    Note: You need to cd into the layer directory first (or put the full path to your lambda as the `target`) Source: [AWS Article](https://repost.aws/knowledge-center/lambda-python-package-compatible)

 ### Optional treelib code changes for development: